KyleKaleClark/EEE333Verilog/README.md

 # EEE333Verilog
-Verilog code for a class (Name witheld to prevent Academic Integrity issues)
+Verilog code for a class

 Just a collection of code for Verilog course.
 Uploaded so I could transfer files between work and home.
 No intent for this to be copied by anyone.